Aid operations in Gaza imperiled as millions of promised USAID dollars do not arrive

 USAID payments frozen, some NGOs scale down Gaza response

-Before Trump took office, USAID had roughly $446 million to disperse to partner organizations in Gaza in 2025, the USAID officials said.
+Before Trump took office, USAID had roughly $446 million to disburse to partner organizations in Gaza in 2025, the USAID officials said.

 But after Trump froze global foreign assistance, USAID’s Gaza team had to submit a waiver to ensure the funds for Gaza aid could continue to flow.
 They received approval Jan.
 31 to secure over $383 million in funding, less than two weeks after the U.S.-brokered ceasefire was reached.